MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

     cd data/content-understanding
     ```

-    Then press *enter* to run the command.
+    Then press *enter* to run the command and navigate to the appropriate folder.

 1. Run the script by copy and pasting the following into the terminal: